gjkrediet/Fossil_Timer/README.md

 ## Installation
 Upload timerApp.wapp to your watch or compile the app yourself.
 Instructions for preprocessing/compiling the app are similar to those for Gadgetbridge's opensourceWatchface which can be found here: https://codeberg.org/Freeyourgadget/fossil-hr-watchface

+Be aware: this app replaces the default and the better timer.